 Despite being OPEC's second largest oil producer, Iran is not a wealthy country.
 Forty percent of its population is below the poverty line and, officially, 15 million people are in the so-called "vulnerable strata."
 In 2004 the CIA estimated the Iranian Gross Domestic Product (GDP) to be the equivalent of \$7,700 per capita, but that figure disguises the fact that typical salaries are \$300 a month.
 Iran ranks in the middle internationally.
 The World Bank estimates Iran's inflation rate at 16 percent with unemployment officially at 15 percent.
 (Unofficially, unemployment might be as high as 30 percent.)
 Iran announced an average of 6 percent rate of real economic growth during the past 3 years, but some of this success is explained by high world oil prices.
-In a recent interview, Iran's Deputy Minister of Economic Affairs and Finance, Mohammad Khazaiee, warned that the number of jobless will reach more than 5 million and that the balance of trade will be negative \$20 billion over the next 15 years.34 of closing the gap between rich and poor and curbing corruption, Ahmadinejad tapped into economic burdens borne by many constituents, particularly the urban poor, who were unmoved by other presidential candidates.
+In a recent interview, Iran's Deputy Minister of Economic Affairs and Finance, Mohammad Khazaiee, warned that the number of jobless will reach more than 5 million and that the balance of trade will be negative \$20 billion over the next 15 years.

+Economics played a key role in Ahmadinejad's electoral success.
+By campaigning on the economic justice themes of closing the gap between rich and poor and curbing corruption, Ahmadinejad tapped into economic burdens borne by many constituents, particularly the urban poor, who were unmoved by other presidential candidates.
 He promised to redistribute wealth, hold down prices, and raise salaries.
-In the first round of voting, fraud likely accounted for the defeat of a reformist candidate who made the popular promise to distribute the equivalent of \$60 to each Iranian family if he were elected.35
+In the first round of voting, fraud likely accounted for the defeat of a reformist candidate who made the popular promise to distribute the equivalent of \$60 to each Iranian family if he were elected.